jasmine-shanay/jasminemoore/writing.md

 Here are some pieces that I have written over the years.

+### Updated Articles

 [Snowflakes: Their Formation and Individuality (PNN Article)](https://acrobat.adobe.com/link/review?uri=urn:aaid:scds:US:71ae02af-358b-36be-ae5b-700268bbb55e)

 An edited version of an article I wrote for my university newspaper, the Panther News Network.

+### Abstracts and Proposals

 [ASV 2020 Abstract](https://acrobat.adobe.com/link/review?uri=urn:aaid:scds:US:2e516f86-7780-3547-a654-dec4d9d2f6cd)

 An abstract that I wrote for a poster presentation at the American Society for Virology.
-Note: I received a student travel award for the ASV 2020 Conference, but the conference was cancelled.
+Note: I received a student travel award for the ASV 2020 Conference, but the conference was canceled.

 ### Original Articles